osuosl/timesync-node/docs/source/design/libraries.rst

 Libraries
 =========

-Below are a few libraries that TimeSync relies on.
+Below are the most important libraries that TimeSync uses.
+For a complete list, see the app's ``package.json`` file.

 Express
 -------